 Mrs. Knott’s Chicken Dinner Restaurant, Marketplace – The restaurant that started it all.
 Here at this table service restaurant dine on a variety of chicken dishes, including the famed Chicken Dinner that started it all.
 The Chicken Dinner is rather large, and Patrick and I often split it.
 It is important to note that Chicken Dinner is located outside the gates of the Knott’s Berry Farm amusement park area, in the Marketplace, which you walk by on your way to the gates.
 Guests often dine here for dinner after a day inside the park. $$

-Boardwalk BBQ, Boardwalk – Everything here is absolutely delicious.
+Boardwalk BBQ, Boardwalk – At this cafeteria style restaurant everything here is absolutely delicious.
 Patrick especially likes the rotisserie chicken salad. $

 Calico Fry Company, Ghost Town – I absolutely adore the Cowboy Fries at this quick, walk-up window. $